nathantc/vaesen-rpg/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `swa start http://localhost:3000 --api-location ./api`

-Runs the Azure State Web Apps locally.
-Connecting the static content to the Reac development server on port 3000 and starting the API service.

 ### `npm test`